mzattera/predictive-powers/docs/preview/index.md

 Finally, the code includes a conversation loop where it checks whether the agent issues any tool call;
 when this happens, the function is invoked and its results returned to the agent.

-Notice how the below code works without change regardless:

-  * The provider you use (OpenAI or Hugging Face)
-  * Whether you use the chat or the assistants API in OpenAI (with `OpenAiChatService` or `OpenAiAgentService`).
+Notice how the below code works without change regardless the provider being used and the underlying details of the API ( e.g. whether you use the chat or the assistants API in OpenAI).
-  * Whether your model uses single or parallel function calls.

 To cause a tool invocation, just ask for the weather in some city.

  ```java
 import java.util.ArrayList;